Key takeaways on budget forecasting

 If a budget summarizes a company's goals and forecast models what those goals should achieve, then a budget forecast predicts the outcome of the budget.

-In other words, the budget forecast answers this question: "if followed exactly, what end state does this budget create?"
+In other words, the budget forecast answers this question: "If followed exactly, what end state does this budget create?"

 Key features of a budget forecast